Employees to go on strike demanding DA hike on Friday, Bengal govt says no leave allowed | Education

 “Whatever step the government takes, we will observe the strike,” said one of the leaders of the agitating bodies.

-Earlier this week, they held a 48-hour pen-down agitation on this issue, ignoring warnings of action.
+They recently held a 48-hour pen-down agitation on this issue, ignoring warnings of action, while several employees are on a hunger strike.

+West Bengal Governor Dr CV Ananda Bose said that he was ''distressed'' to know about the hunger strike.

+He expressed hope that all those involved in the matter would find a suitable solution.

 The government order on Thursday asked all heads of offices or controlling authorities concerned to issue show-cause notices to the employee who will remain absent on Friday.